 It was Travis who said, “Monique, you have an amazing gift and ability to ‘see’ and zero in or people and their businesses, you have to take this to the next level.”

 With Monique’s achievements in the Entertainment Industry and her business, she married the two by starting her production company.
 Her first project, a documentary titled “6,150.”; that she directed, filmed and produced, all the while traveling with her two dogs across the nation.
 During filming, she caught the attention of the media across the country including NBC News.

-The theme of the documentary Major Obstacles Major Success later transformed into The Business Symposium at the Conscious Life Expo.
+The theme of the documentary is titled Major Obstacles Major Success later transformed into The Business Symposium at the Conscious Life Expo.
 Where Monique created, directed and interviewed world-renowned individuals, such as Dr. John Gray author of Men Are From Mars; Women Are From Venus and Dr. Joe Dispenza from the movie What the Bleep Do We Know?!

 Once again, Major Obstacles Major Success transformed into one of the top weekly shows, on an internet network titled “Conversations with Monique Guild.”
 To view footage and learn more visit TV page and go to https://www.youtube.com/user/MoniqueGuild to subscribe.

 In “Conversations with Monique Guild,” Monique speaks with global leaders that have overcome enormous obstacles and achieved massive success.
 Guests have ranged from Dr. John Gray, Dr. Joe Dispenza, Dr. Anne-Marie Bennstom, who founded the Ashram to Ramy El-Batrawi, a man who went from living in a car to being Adnan Khashoggi’s right-hand person.